What is Lichen Sclerosus?

 Healing Within The Body

-While you can not truly heal an auto immune disease, you can help your body through it.
+While you can not truly heal an auto- immune condition, you can help your body through it.
 With every auto immune disease, many herbalists suggest both internal and external remedies.
-For Lichen Sclerosus, a salve is used for the skin, and an herbal tea is used as both an internal remedy to be drank, as well as a sitz bath to comfort sore skin.
+For lichen sclerosus, a salve is used for the skin, and an herbal tea is used as both an internal remedy to be drank, as well as a sitz bath to comfort sore skin.